Want to grow your email list by 1,000+ subscribers?

 Your landing page must convince readers to give you their email address - there should be no other option on the page.

-For example, here’s the landing page Greatist uses for his their health and fitness newsletter[*]:
+For example, here’s the landing page Morning Brew uses for their business newsletter:[*]

 A few options for creating your landing page include:

-Once you’ve created your landing page, you want to ensure it’s getting as much traffic as possible.
-To do this you could:
+Once you’ve created your landing page, you want to make sure it’s getting as much traffic as possible.
+To do this you can:

 If you want to grow your email list fast, you have to know what interests your audience.